-What is a Fractional CMO (and does your startup really need one)?
+What is a Fractional CMO (and do you really need one)?

-Every growing startup hits a point where marketing needs to transition from founder-led to a structured, strategic function that can scale with the business.
-Maybe sales have stalled, messaging is inconsistent, or investors are asking questions you don’t have answers to.
+Every growing company hits a point where marketing needs to transition from scattered tactics to a structured, strategic function that can scale with the business.
+Maybe sales have stalled, messaging is inconsistent or everything feels reactive rather than proactive.
 Hiring a full-time Chief Marketing Officer (CMO) can feel too early—or just too expensive.
 That’s where a fractional CMO can step in.

-For startups at Series B or C, this kind of leadership is particularly valuable.
-At Series B, it helps bring structure and repeatable processes so you can scale predictably.
-At Series C, it ensures your marketing is positioned to stand out, support growth in new markets, and demonstrate clear value to investors.
+For small businesses and startups, this kind of leadership is particularly valuable.
+A fractional CMO helps bring structure, focus and repeatable processes, while ensuring your audience is defined and your marketing is positioned to stand out.
 In short, a fractional CMO gives you the senior-level guidance you need exactly when you need it.
 You’ve proven your product works, your team is growing, but your marketing isn’t there yet.

 What exactly is a fractional CMO?